allure-framework/allure-js/packages/allure-playwright/README.md

 #### Hooks and API calls

-By default, each step of the `test.step()` functions contains subsections with calls to Playwright’s API methods.
+By default, each step of the `test.step()` functions contains subsections Playwright’s API methods calls.

 The report looks like: